heracle/Tracking-Changes-in-SARS-CoV-2-Databases/TutorialEuler.md

 ## GISAID preprocessing

 We need to run several preprocessing steps to add the `owner` and the `aligned sequence` fields to the standard GISAID SARS-CoV-2 snapshot.
-To facilitate the usage in the `Euler` cluster environment, a couple of scrips are already available to generate the proper TCVD snapshot file.
+To facilitate the usage in the `Euler` cluster environment, a couple of scripts are already available to generate a TCVD snapshot file.

 On the `Euler` cluster, we need to run the following commands: